arjunkapur95/HTMLUnitWebDriver/README.md

 # JenkinsWebDriver
-Trigger ticket on Jira, buikd on Teamcity
+Trigger ticket on Jira, build on Teamcity from git commit